tobykurien/XtendApp/README.md

 XtendApp
 ========

-A skeleton Xtend app with gradle and Android Studio integration
+A skeleton Xtend app with gradle and Android Studio integration, and the Xtendroid (https://github.com/tobykurien/Xtendroid) library.